 Temps should not be viewed as long-term resources.
 They have no loyalty by definition as they fill in for gaps at various companies.
 You also are not typically providing the same level of training and support to temps vs. full-time resources.
 Therefore, if you expect to keep temps long-term, you’ll want to transition them into full-time employees for optimal results.
 That way, efficiencies and quality will be built into the process.

 Conceptually, the same holds true with contractors.
 They fill short-term gaps and can be a valuable way to test out potential employees if growth dictates the need for additional long-term assistance.
-With consultants, occasionally I’ve filled responsibilities for a role temporarily; however, never full-time.
+With consultants, occasionally, we’ve filled responsibilities for a role temporarily; however, never full-time.
 If full-time is required, hire a contractor interested in transitioning into a full-time employee.
-Typically consultants design improvements with specific objectives, measures and value for the organization, support the implementation from an advisory/ mentoring standpoint and move to the next project/ objective.
+Typically, consultants design improvements with specific objectives, measures and value for the organization, support the implementation from an advisory/ mentoring standpoint and move to the next project/ objective.
 This can be invaluable in shoring up talent rapidly without having to hire it upfront.